Traceable Timber Supply.

 - Prevalence of illegal harvesting of the tree species

 - Accounting for the complexity of the supply chain.

-Organisations must hold records to demonstrate how the information obtained was checked against their risk criteria, how specific decisions were made (including concluding the degree of risk) and the details of the measures that were taken.
+If you establish the risk is greater than negligible, appropriate mitigation steps must be taken.
+Additional information or third party assistance may be required.
+You must hold records to demonstrate how the information obtained was checked against your risk criteria, how specific decisions were made (including concluding the degree of risk) and the details of the measures that were taken.